Detect duplicate data

 You can detect duplicates:

 When you create or update records for entities that enabled for duplicate detection.
-This includes records created with CRM for Outlook and tracked in Microsoft Dynamics CRM web application.
-The duplicate detection dialog is only displayed for the records created or updated in CRM user interface (UI).
+This includes records created with Dynamics 365 for Outlook and tracked in Microsoft Dynamics 365 web application.
+The duplicate detection dialog is only displayed for the records created or updated in the Dynamics 365 user interface (UI).
 For example, for records created by a workflow, the duplicate detection dialog is not displayed.

-The Microsoft Dynamics CRM Online Spring ‘14 and Microsoft Dynamics CRM 2013 Service Pack 1 (SP1) bring back the capability to detect duplicates for the updated UI entities, when you create or update records using entity forms or grid views in the CRM web application.
+Microsoft Dynamics 365 has the ability to detect duplicates for the updated UI entities when you create or update records using entity forms or grid views in the Dynamics 365 web application.

-When CRM for Outlook goes from offline to online.
+When Dynamics 365 for Outlook goes from offline to online.

 During data import.
 You can specify whether or not to check for duplicates during the import.